 If just feeling drowsy during class were the only side effect from lack of sleep, then there wouldn’t be too much concern.
-Unfortunately, the problem goes well beyond heavy eyelids as it can affect all areas of the teen’s life.
+Unfortunately, the problem of sleep deprivation in teens goes well beyond heavy eyelids, as it can affect all areas of a child or teen’s life.

-As mentioned earlier, sleep deprivation can wreak havoc on a student’s grades.
+Sleep deprivation can wreak havoc on a student’s grades.
 This isn’t just caused by falling asleep in class.
-Teens who do not acquire the needed amount of sleep may not be mentally awake during a lesson – leaving them unfocused and moody during the early part of the school day.
+Teens who do not acquire the needed amount of sleep may be unfocused and moody during the early part of the school day.
 Two separate studies show that students who begin school later in the morning (thus providing them with more time to sleep) had improved grades.
-College of the Holy Cross and Brown University conducted a joint test with 3,000 high school students in 1998 and the University of Minnesota tested more than 7,000 in 1997.
+College of the Holy Cross and Brown University conducted a joint test with 3,000 high school students and the University of Minnesota tested this approach with more than 7,000 students.
 Starting classes just 30 minutes later resulted in higher grades among all the students.
-It also showed a decrease in disciplinary problems.
+It also led to a decrease in disciplinary problems.

 When a teen continually misses out on their needed sleep, it can bring on a serious battle with depression.
-In a study conducted by Dr. Siddique, a sleep specialist in New Brunswick, New Jersey, he found that students who were lacking sufficient sleep during the day were three times more likely to suffer from strong depression symptoms than those who met the suggested minimum.
-Depression is a serious issue for teens who are already facing so many other issues in life; it is connected to a loss in their quality of life and in many cases, suicide.
+In one study, students who were lacking sufficient sleep during the day were three times more likely to suffer from severe depression symptoms than those who met the suggested minimum.

 Teen Drug and Alcohol Abuse

-Studies have also shown that sleep deprivation ups the risk of drug and alcohol use among teenagers.
-The 2004 April issue of Alcoholism: Clinical and Experimental Research found a significant connection with substance abuse among those with poor sleeping habits, especially among males.
-The lack of sleep leads to a domino effect of problems, such as poor decision-making, spending time with the wrong crowd because a change in attitude/mood has set up a wall with your friends and family, and recreational drug use in order to feel alive.
-It is a slippery slope that one can easily fall down.
+Studies have also shown that sleep deprivation increases the risk of drug and alcohol use among teenagers.
+Research has found a significant link between substance abuse and poor sleeping habits, especially among teen boys.
+The lack of sleep leads to a domino effect of problems, such as poor decision-making, changes in attitude and mood, conflicts with friends and family, and substance abuse as a form of self-medication.

 Other side effects may include: